-The lateral acceleration of the vehicle's occupant compartment is measured (Endevco 7264A-2000 accelerometers) at two locations on the floor, just rearward of the A- and B-pillars, and recorded by IDDAS.
+The lateral acceleration of the vehicle's occupant compartment is measured (Endevco 7264A-2000 accelerometers) at two locations on the floor, just rearward of the A- and B-pillars (nonstruck side), and recorded by the data acquisition system.
 Positive vehicle accelerations are to the right along the lateral axis.
 The data are presented filtered according to the channel frequency class (CFC) 60 as defined in SAE J211 - Instrumentation for Impact Tests (Society of Automotive Engineers (SAE), 2000).